 Find out more about invoice declarations for imported goods on KVK.nl.

-The main criterion is that the goods are of preferential origin.
-In addition, the invoice declaration consists of a prescribed text, which you place and sign under an invoice.
-If you are an exporter, in this text you declare that the products are of preferential origin.
+The invoice declaration consists of a prescribed text, which you place and sign under an invoice.
+If you are an exporter, you declare by signing this text that the products are of preferential origin.
+Use the model declaration drawn up by KVK.
+Do not change anything or it will not be valid.

 Customs will assess whether your invoice declaration is valid.
 Do the goods not meet the rules of preferential origin?
 Then you as importer or you client when you export, may receive an additional assessment of unpaid import duties.
 You may also be fined.